Read TransLink’s Business Case Framework Summary

 - Section 5: Transition from Full Business Case to Implementation – An overview of initial next steps towards implementation once a Full Business Case has been approved.

 TransLink will engage with relevant partners, key stakeholders, Indigenous groups, and the public during different stages of the business casing process.
 The level of engagement and who to engage is determined on a project-by-project basis.

 Project partners, such as the Province, Indigenous Nations, or a host municipality are engaged in the business case development process based on the type of potential initiative, the benefits and potential impacts, funding, financing, and implementation considerations.
 Partners play a key role and are involved before or at each major decision point.

 TransLink initiatives have the potential to impact the rights of Indigenous Nations, and TransLink is committed to implementing regional transportation priorities through early, ongoing engagement with Indigenous Nations.
 TransLink will engage Indigenous Nations at each stage of the Business Case Lifecycle.
 This begins at the Strategic Planning stage and carries through to implementation.

 Public and stakeholder consultation is typically conducted in parallel to Business Case development and is required by TransLink for certain types of plans, projects, and policies.

 TransLink has established Principles for Public Consultation and Engagement to guide public consultation activities.
 Public and stakeholder consultation seeks feedback to understand public and stakeholder issues, concerns, views, and preferences.
 This input is used to refine how potential initiatives are planned, designed, evaluated, and implemented if the initiative is approved.
-Engagement opportunities and content brought to consultation may vary depending on the stage of the Business Case.
+Engagement opportunities and content brought to consultation may vary depending on the stage in the Business Case process.